Flight Charter Frequently Asked Questions

 - How much does a chartered flight cost?

-- Each chartered flight will be calculated based on the size of aircraft used (number of passengers and luggage), how fast it flies (your time requirements) and the distance of the journey.
+- One of the first questions everyone asks is how much does a charter flight cost?
+Each chartered flight will be calculated based on the size of aircraft used (number of passengers and luggage), how fast it flies (your time requirements) and the distance of the journey.

 Your Flight Manager can provide you with a most economical option; a faster and more luxurious option and also the top of the range.
 Think of it as Economy, Business Class and First Class.
 Just let your Flight Manager know your preferences and budget and they will work out the best options.